-This course will introduce the student to food production, storage, and handling systems in tropical and sub tropical countries.
-The sustainability of these systems and issues which limit the use of the environment for long-term food production will be identified.
+This course will introduce the student to food production, storage, and handling systems in tropical and subtropical countries.
+The sustainability of these systems and issues that limit the use of the environment for long-term food production will be identified.
 The instruction will include resource people from several disciplines.